eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 rules constitute most of the semantics.
 There's a reason Rust's borrow checker is called a borrow checker and not an ownership checker.

+Furthermore, ownership is equivalent to root permissions on a value, so passing a value to a function lets that function do anything.
+Borrowing can be thought of as not just a mechanism for better ergonomics but for graduated permissions: immutable references, for example, don't allow you to mutate or deallocate data since they don't own that data.

 Pros: